There are a number of different types of car finance products and with each type comes a raft of jargon and associated terms and conditions.

 As well as paying potentially a couple of hundred pounds per month on the finance plan, when getting a car on finance you will need to factor in the cost of running the car.

 Think fuel, parking, servicing fees, car insurance and breakdown cover.

 Find out how much various popular models of cars cost to run using our car costs calculator.

 3. Understand what happens if you miss payments

 Before agreeing to a car finance deal you should look into what is likely to happen if you can’t afford to pay for your car for a month and miss a payment.

 The repercussions of missing payments will vary from provider to provider.
-If you contact your provider you may be able to adjust your monthly payments but, if you fall too far behind with your repayment schedule, your car may be repossessed by the leasing company.
+If you contact your provider you may be able to adjust your monthly payments but, if you fall too far behind with your repayment schedule, your car may be repossessed by the finance company.